What’s happening in our schools?

 Most importantly, when there is a crisis or a rumor of a crisis, the community needs to know where to turn for accurate information.

-Our school administrations and school police investigate rumors throughout the school day.
+Our school administrators and school police investigate rumors throughout the school day.
 Some rumors start on social media.
 Some start because students do not understand the impact of their single tweet or Snapchat message.

 “By communicating early, often, and accurately, directly to our community, we believe we are providing the most information that matters to a parent in the most accurate way,” said Floresta.